Overview

 octeliumctl apply </PATH/TO/RESOURCES_ROOT_DIR>

-By default, the octelium apply command only applies changes to create or update already existent resources but it does not delete resources.
-If you want to completely synchronize the current described state as defined in your file/directory and prune all additional resources in the Cluster that no longer exist in the current configuration, you can add the --prune flag as follows:
+By default, the octelium apply command only applies changes to create or update exiting resources but does not delete nonexistent resources.
+If you want to completely synchronize the state described in your file/directory and prune all additional resources in the Cluster that no longer exist in the current configuration, you can add the --prune flag as follows:

 octeliumctl apply --prune </PATH/TO/RESOURCES_ROOT_DIR>

-By default changes in all Resource types except for Secret resources are applied.
-You can also choose to apply changes for a certain Resource types instead of applying all types in your path.
-For example you can apply changes for User and IdentityProvider resources only as follows:
+By default changes to all Resource types, except for Secret resources which are meant to be mainly managed in an imperative way (read more here), are applied.
+You can also choose to apply changes for certain Resource types instead of applying changes to all types.
+For example, you can apply changes for User and IdentityProvider resources only as follows:

 octeliumctl apply --include User --include IdentityProvider </PATH/TO/RESOURCES_ROOT_DIR>

-Now only changes in User and IdentityProvider resources are applied.
+Now, only changes to User and IdentityProvider resources are applied.

 You can also exclude one or more types as follows: